Nidhi28fg/Marknox-Media-Front-End-Development-assignment/README.md

 Microsoft DevBlogs provide insights, tutorials, and updates on various Microsoft development tools and technologies.
 It is a resource for developers to stay updated with the latest trends and best practices in software development​.

 <h2>5.
 Microsoft Learn </h2>
 Microsoft Learn is an online learning platform offering free tutorials, interactive learning modules, and certifications.
-It covers a wide range of Microsoft technologies, including Azure, Dynamics 365, and Power Platform, helping developers enhance their skills and knowledge​ (Azure)​.
+It covers a wide range of Microsoft technologies, including Azure, Dynamics 365, and Power Platform, helping developers enhance their skills and knowledge​​.

 <h2>6. .NET </h2>
 .NET is a free, cross-platform framework for building modern applications.
-It supports multiple languages, editors, and libraries to build for web, mobile, desktop, gaming, and IoT. .NET simplifies development with extensive libraries, APIs, and tools for developers​ (Azure)​.
+It supports multiple languages, editors, and libraries to build for web, mobile, desktop, gaming, and IoT. .NET simplifies development with extensive libraries, APIs, and tools for developers​.